Account vs. Masked vs. Random Aliases

 Jane has the account “jsmith” and wants to maintain separate professional and personal identities:

-Account Aliases: jsmith@domain.com for medical@jsmith.domain.com, jobs@jsmith.domain.com (formal, consistent identity)
+- Account Aliases: jsmith@example.com for medical@jsmith.example.com, jobs@jsmith.example.com (formal, consistent identity).

-Account Aliases: jsmith@domain2.com for newsletter@jsmith.domain2.com, blog@jsmith.domain2.com (specialized, consistent identities)
+- Account Aliases: jsmith@example.org for newsletter@jsmith.example.org, blog@jsmith.example.org (specialized, consistent identities).

 Scenario 2: Complete Privacy with Catch-All